 Mom and her babies (my sister and I no longer count, ha!)

 I don't want to share pictures of other family members as they may not want to have them on here.

 The next day Mother and I met with my old Girl Scout trip that I was in for 11 years.
 Afterward, Mr. and I went to my aunt's to get Christmas presents and see her new house.
 It is EVERYTHING that I would want.

 My sister, brother-in-law, nephew, and niece came over for dinner and to open presents as a family.
 It was such fun!

 And, per our tradition, after eating and presents, we watch our old family movies.
 The "kids" love seeing themselves as kids.

-This was an unusual Christmas in that N is deployed and M was working so neither could come with us.
+This was an unusual Christmas in that Alex is deployed and Anne was working so neither could come with us.
 Add that it was the first Christmas without Muzzie or Papaw and without everyone seeing eachother on that side of the family.
 Still, it was a wonderful Christmas that I will always remember.
 I hope yours was too.